htwangtw/publiccrawler/README.md

-# build_nki
+# Public Crawler

-Parse enhanced NKI dataset into Datalad dataset
+Crawl public BIDS dataset on AWS to for `datalad addurls`